atefhares/CICD_playground/challenge_6/README.md

 - go to `clusterIp:30001` to access jenkins, then go through setup steps
 - create two parametrized pipelines as shown in images and use the Jenkins files from CI/CD dirs.
+- after SUCCESS state you can access app @ `clusterIp:30010`

 ## outputs: